wrightben/texas-holdem/Communication-Requirement-Deal.md

 # Communication — Requirement — Dealing Cards

-A communication problem: One might ask for a function that *shuffles and deals [7] cards* from a non-programmer or from a programmer who thinks in object-oriented terms.
+One might ask for a function that *shuffles and deals [7] cards* from a non-programmer or from a programmer who thinks in object-oriented terms.

 The programming requirement: Get a list of 7 unique random numbers between 0-51.

 ```
 var deal = function( cards ) {